6 Recurrent Neural Networks

 6.8 Training Through Time

-Training an RNN presents a unique challenge due to its recurrent nature.
-Because the same weight matrices (\(\mathbf{W}_{hh}, \mathbf{W}_{xh}\)) are applied at every time step, their influence on the final loss is cumulative.
-The algorithm used to handle this is Backpropagation Through Time (BPTT).
+Training an RNN raises a problem absent from feed-forward networks: because the same weight matrices (\(\mathbf{W}_{hh}, \mathbf{W}_{xh}\)) are applied at every time step, their gradient is the sum of contributions from every time step.
+The algorithm that handles this is Backpropagation Through Time (BPTT).

 The core idea of BPTT is to unroll the network through time, as shown in Figure 6.1.
 This conceptually transforms the RNN into a deep feed-forward network where each time step becomes a layer, but with the critical constraint that the weights are shared across all layers.
 Once unrolled, standard backpropagation can be applied.